jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 - Sandamías, a village in northern Spain with 67 residents.
 - Aartsenia arctica, a sea snail.

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
-But, no one has ever thought that about your personal antagonist.
+But, no one has ever thought that about your personal Darth Blockbuster.
 You haven't, have you?

 Ignore antagonists.
 They're collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
 Now and always, its contributions to win the game of civilization that makes people think, "the worlds needs to know."

-And, we decide to contribute to upgrading our civilization via the funding and using new content, apps, and electronics is up to each of us.
+And, upgrading our civilization via the funding and using new content, apps, and electronics is up to each of us.
+Anyone can earn their own Wikipedia page.

 ## What You Can Do Today

 While the antagonists are fighting it, the era of mass-collaboration is already here.
 We've already seen examples of Uber, Airbnb, and Wikipedia.
 But there are many more.

-These websites let you change the world today.
-Right now.

-User Feedback: Most apps and websites have a "Feedback" option.
-These buttons are not for show.
-In fact, designers and programmers love hearing from users.
-You can feel good about donating your feedback.
-Because it saves tens, hundreds, to maybe millions of people from the same problem.
+Writing a book is hard.
+One of the things that kept me motivating was realizing how many other people are out there working to build the Main Street economy too.
+Some small examples are below

-[Galaxy Zoo](https://www.zooniverse.org" target="_blank): Help astronomers classify stars and galaxies.
+[Galaxy Zoo](https://www.zooniverse.org"): Gives anyone the chance to classify stars and galaxies.
 You might even be the first to discover something new.

-[Common Voice:](https://voice.mozilla.org/en): Help inventors give their apps voice commands by donating your voice, anonymously, of course.
-A free voice database lets anyone improve their software.
+[Common Voice](https://voice.mozilla.org/en): Lets anyone donate their voice, anonymously, of course so even small companies can improve their software with audible commands.

-[Stack Overflow](https://stackoverflow.com): Stack Overflow lets programmers, engineers, customer support ask a question to colleagues.
-The person with the best answer gets rewarded.
-This kind of mass-collaboration will soon connect you with other people doing your frontline job.

-[Khan Academy](https://www.khanacademy.org/): Give yourself, or your kids, world-class education for free.
-You only need to login and start doing the work.
-Likewise, Udemy, Skillshare, The Great Courses all teach you programming, art design, photography, or anything else you need to know.

-[Kickstarter](https://www.kickstarter.com/): You can fund your own levers of power.
-Kickstarter connects regular people trying to solve a problem, with ordinary people waiting for a solution.
-It only takes a few bucks to fund a product.
-The software of this website, Ghost Foundation, was started on Kickstarter.

-Naysayers will point out problems here.
-They'll say Wikipedia has errors, or Kickstarter funds terrible products.
-Ignore people who find a reason the future won't happen.
-I mean, compare some errors and delayed product releases, to Industrial Age industries that get billions in bail-outs every generation.

-The mass-collaboration websites above are very young and inexpensive, yet they still put levers of power in your hand.
-As they improve, they will only increase your control over your slice of the world, which directly increases your political power.

-Holding political power is what founded America, ended slavery, gave civil rights, and soon, will make player gods of the Internet Age.
+[Stack Overflow](https://stackoverflow.com): People can ask any question and get a reliable answer from an expert.

+[Kickstarter](https://www.kickstarter.com/): Let's the people be their own investment group and fund their own products.

+These sites aren't perfect of course.
+But they're young, getting better everyday, and easily put modern levers of power in the hands of the middle-class.

+Add these communities to all the food trucks, singers, painters, programmers, and the rest of the awesome workers hustling to make an honest living doing what they love, and you get a Main Street economy.

+To to empower all these great people even more, we just need a new and better rulebook.

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

 The happier we are, the healthier our society.
-We're making progress at places like Wikipedia or YouTube.
-But, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy.
+We're making progress as shown above, but, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy.
 Because as player gods, we can install a modern rulebook.
 What I call the Life Star.

 I'll show you an example of it.